rwspicer/usgs-waterdata/readme.md

 ## How to use

-all services and pseudo-services  are called with the same format passing filters as keyword arguments to the serrvices call function.
-See each services' domination for valid filters.
+all services and pseudo-services  are called with the same format passing filters as keyword arguments to the services call function.
+See each services' documentation for valid filters.
 They return the response in the format specified.

 ```